-3. Incentive payment
+17. Incentive payment

-- 3.1.
-In addition to the severance payment, an incentive payment may be offered once only to encourage employees to exit the department on or by a specified date.
-The payment will be \$6,500 or 12 weeks' pay at the employee's substantive level, whichever is the greater. - 3.2.
-The incentive payment reduces by the equivalent of one week's pay for each week the employee delays leaving the department after the specified date. - 3.3.
-Tenured part-time employees who are offered an incentive payment will be entitled to a portion of the incentive payment, which will be adjusted to reflect the proportion of full-time hours worked by the employee.
-For example, if .5 is the proportion of full-time hours worked by an employee for the position, the incentive payment applicable would be \$3,250 or 12 weeks' salary, calculated at the employee's usual part-time rate (i.e. in this example .5), whichever is the greater. - 3.4.
-Incentive payments may apply to early retirements and redundancies, but do not apply to retrenchments. - 3.5.
-The incentive payment includes payment in lieu of notice.
+- 17.1 In addition to the severance payment, an incentive payment may be offered once only to encourage employees to exit the department on or by a specified date.
+The payment will be \$6,500 or 12 weeks' pay at the employee's substantive level, whichever is the greater. - 17.2 The incentive payment reduces by the equivalent of one week's pay for each week the employee delays leaving the department after the specified date. - 17.3 Tenured part-time employees who are offered an incentive payment will be entitled to a portion of the incentive payment, which will be adjusted to reflect the proportion of full-time hours worked by the employee.
+For example, if .5 is the proportion of full-time hours worked by an employee for the position, the incentive payment applicable would be \$3,250 or 12 weeks' salary, calculated at the employee's usual part-time rate (i.e. in this example .5), whichever is the greater. - 17.4 Incentive payments may apply to early retirements and redundancies, but do not apply to retrenchments. - 17.5 The incentive payment includes payment in lieu of notice

-4. Recognition of previous employment
+18. Recognition of previous employment

-4.1.
-Employees whose previous employment is recognised for the purpose of calculating long service leave entitlement are entitled to a severance payment.
-This payment is based on their period of previous recognised employment and current period of employment.
+18.1 Employees whose previous employment is recognised for the purpose of calculating long service leave entitlement are entitled to have that recognised service included in calculating their severance payment.
 The total severance payment will not exceed 52 weeks' pay.